 The failure rate for current plastic dialysis grafts is high, with complications that include infection, thrombosis, and neo-intimal hyperplasia.
 Investigational HAVs are found to be more resistant to these failure modes in initial investigational trials.

-Investigational HAVs have the potential to be grown, stored and immediately available for vascular access or as a peripheral graft throughout the body.
+Investigational HAVs have the potential to be grown, stored and immediately available for vascular access or as a peripheral conduit throughout the body.

 More than 465,000 people in the